ProHaller/transcript.streamlit/README.md

 ### Getting Started 🚀

-1. **Welcome Screen**: When you first open the app, you'll see a neat welcome screen.
-Take a moment to read through it; it's got some helpful info.
-2. **Sidebar Fun**: On the left, there's a cool sidebar.
+1. **Sidebar Fun**: On the left, there's a cool sidebar.
 Here, you can enter your OpenAI API token (keep it secret!) and choose if you're in a festive mood.

 ### Transcribe Tool 🎧🤖